Ghalileo/Twitch-Bot/README.md

   # Description

-  A bot used on the popular streaming platform twitch to regulate chat
+  A bot used on the popular streaming platform twitch to regulate chat audience.

   Table of Contents |
   ----------------- |